hugeplease66-debug/maew-sovereign-metrics/README.md

 It does not by itself constitute:

-- external server certification
+- External server certification
-- legal certification
+- Legal certification
-- independent third-party attestation
+- Independent third-party attestation
-- blockchain notarization
+- Blockchain notarization
-- production security certification
+- Production security certification

-The distinction is intentional.

 ---